|

 Herpes simplex |

-The Herpes virus causes high fever and
+The Herpes Simplex Virus causes high fever and

-Virus is spread person to person through saliva and infected sores.
+painful ulcers in the mouth.
+The virus is spread person to person through saliva and infected sores.

-It may recur as cold sores. |
+It may later recur as cold sores.
+Both HSV-1 (which produces most cold

 Impetigo |